Reference · Receiving record

-The record that settles shortage chargebacks.
+The record that settles disputes.

 The documents that carry a dispute.